rohitect/kraven-spring-boot-starter/plugins/kraven-ui-actuator-insights-plugin/README.md

 #### Report Generation
 Generate detailed PDF reports of thread analysis results for sharing or documentation.

+### Conditions Report Features

+The Conditions Report tab provides insights into Spring Boot's auto-configuration decisions:

+#### Auto-Configuration Analysis
+- Understand why certain auto-configurations were applied or skipped
+- Categorized view with secondary tabs for positive matches, negative matches, and unconditional classes
+- Detailed condition evaluation messages for debugging configuration issues

+#### Secondary Tabs Navigation
+- **Positive Matches**: View all auto-configurations that were successfully applied
+- **Negative Matches**: Examine configurations that were skipped and the exact conditions that weren't met
+- **Unconditional Classes**: See configurations that are always applied without conditions
+- Fixed tab navigation that remains visible when scrolling through large condition reports

+#### Search and Filtering
+- Real-time search across all conditions with highlighted results
+- Dynamic count indicators showing matches in each category
+- Back-to-top button for easy navigation in large reports

+This feature is particularly useful when:
+- Debugging why certain auto-configurations aren't being applied
+- Understanding the startup configuration of your Spring Boot application
+- Optimizing your application by removing unnecessary dependencies

 ## 🔍 Auto-Detection

 The plugin uses a multi-layered approach to detect Spring Boot Actuator: